mrrogge/contract/README.md

 end
 ```

 This function expects two numbers to be passed to it.
-Note the two assert calls - if any other value types are passed in, the asserts fail and an error is raised.
+Note the two assert calls - if any other value types are passed in, the asserts will fail and an error will be raised.
 We can think of the `sum()` function as having a "contract" that says, "I expect two number values to be passed to me, and as long as that is true I will run correctly."

 `contract()` can be used as an alternative to writing out these asserts manually.
 For example: